Sober times arrive for Czech parliament with a ban on booze

 "It is true that workers cannot drink during work hours, so we are eliminating this discrepancy between employees and deputies," Social Democrat house Chairman Jan Hamacek said.

 The ban on alcohol will not be complete.
 Deputies will still be able to bring their own supplies.
-There are also many pubs in around parliament in the historical Prague city center.
+There are also many pubs in around parliament in the historical Prague city centre.

 Conservative deputy and former finance minister Miroslav Kalousek was not happy with the rule.